larzx8/larzx8/README.md

-### Hi there 🐱‍🐉, my name is Alisson
+### Hello 😺👍
+I'm Alisson!
+What's up?

-I’m currently learning HTML, CSS and JAVASCRIPT.
+Currently learning HTML, CSS and JAVASCRIPT.

-I’m looking to collaborate on GH Community
+Looking to collaborate on GH Community

 I’m looking for help with HTML, CSS, JAVASCRIPT.
-New languages will be included in learning soon.
+Feel free to contact me!
+Would be nice to talk about projects and programming languages.
+Some of these languages will be included in learning soon.

-- 📫 How to reach me: How to reach me: Discord: Furby#8494/ amlsalisson@gmail.com
+- 📫 Want to contact me?
+Discord: Furby#8494 | amlsalisson@gmail.com

 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg' alt='linkedin' height='40' target='_blank'>](https://www.linkedin.com/in/alisson-de-souza-907b15205//)